Anaesthetic technicians assist anaesthetists during operations, and prepare operating theatres and clinics for anaesthetic procedures.

 - check and set up life support and anaesthetic machines

-- check whether patients have any medical conditions that could create problems under anaesthesia
+- inform and reassure patients, and check for conditions that could create problems under anaesthesia

-- help the anaesthetist to administer anaesthetics, including local anaesthetics and nerve blocks, to patients
+- help anaesthetists administer anaesthetics, including local anaesthetics and nerve blocks

-- watch patients and monitor their vital signs before, during and after the operation
+- watch patients and monitor their vital signs (such as heartbeat)

-- assist with post-operative care and insert catheters into a patient.
+- assist with care after operations and insert catheters into patients.

 Skills and knowledge

-- knowledge of anaesthetic and nerve-blocking machines, life support machines, other equipment and drugs
+- anaesthetic and nerve-blocking machines, life support machines, other equipment and drugs

-- knowledge of emergency procedures, and the ability to administer cardiopulmonary resuscitation (CPR)
+- emergency procedures, and how to administer cardiopulmonary resuscitation (CPR)

-- the ability to identify physical and medical conditions that may put the patient at risk during anaesthesia.
+- physical and medical conditions that may put patients at risk during anaesthesia.

-- usually work rostered shifts covering a 24-hour period, including weekends, and may be on call
+- usually do shift work, including weekends, and may be on call

-- mainly work in operating rooms in hospitals and clinics, but may also work in delivery suites and emergency departments
+- work in operating rooms in hospitals and clinics, delivery suites and emergency departments

 - work in conditions that may be stressful, particularly during operations.